Lawsuit: Eastside realtor and developer conspired to inflate home prices for foreign buyers

 Dudko, who is not a defendant in the case, did not return a call seeking comment.

-Blumenthal and Sothebys received $50,200 in commission for the first home sale, according to sales documents submitted as part of the suit, and likely received a slightly smaller amount for the other one.
+Blumenthal and Realogics Sotheby’s received $50,200 in commission for the first home sale, according to sales documents submitted as part of the suit, and likely received a slightly smaller amount for the other one.

 Dudko’s company had paid $575,000 total for the two lots and built houses with permits valued at $877,000 combined, according to King County records.
 It sold the homes for a total of $4.2 million.